istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 ## Verify mutual TLS configuration

+For this task, you may want to get the pod ID of the client app (`sleep`) with the following command:

+{{< text bash >}}
+$ SLEEP_POD=$(kubectl get pod -l app=sleep -o jsonpath={.items..metadata.name})
+{{< /text >}}

 You can use the `istioctl` tool to check the effective mutual TLS settings.
+The command requires the client pod as depend on the client namespace, the destination rule for it can be different.
+You can also provide the destination service to filter the status to that service only.

-To identify the authentication policy and destination rules used for the
-`httpbin.default.svc.cluster.local` configuration and the mode employed, use the following command:
+For example, to identify the authentication policy for service `httpbin.default.svc.cluster.local` and destination rules to it, as seen from pod `${SLEEP_POD}`, use the following command:

 {{< text bash >}}
-$ istioctl authn tls-check httpbin.default.svc.cluster.local
+$ istioctl authn tls-check ${SLEEP_POD} httpbin.default.svc.cluster.local
 {{< /text >}}

 In the following example output you can see that: